Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 #### OID conditional compilation

 The compilation option `MBEDTLS_OID_C` guards the whole OID module (`oid.c`).
 Some OID table and support functions are further guarded according to the cryptographic mechanisms and library interfaces that are enabled.
 However, some OIDs that are generically useful in X.509 and not used directly by any other crypto code (e.g. `MBEDTLS_OID_X509_EXT_xxx`) are always included when `MBEDTLS_OID_C` is enabled.
-Furthermore, many OIDs for X.509 are guarded by `!defined(MBEDTLS_X509_REMOVE_INFO)`, which is a not a crypto option and therefore cannot appear in TF-PSA-Crypto (since we want to make it possible to build TF-PSA-Crypto independently of the crypto implementation).
+Furthermore, many OIDs for X.509 are guarded by `!defined(MBEDTLS_X509_REMOVE_INFO)`, which is a not a crypto option and therefore cannot appear in TF-PSA-Crypto (since we want to make it possible to build TF-PSA-Crypto independently of Mbed TLS).

 From the perspective of the TF-PSA-Crypto build, there are three levels of OID inclusion: